Kingston

 A double celebration took place in Kingston on Tuesday, 10 February to commemorate the debut of David Bowie's 'Ziggy Stardust' persona.

-A new mural of the music icon, designed to replace one that was accidentally destroyed by TfL during the pandemic, was unveiled at Tolworth Roundabout by local charity The Community Brain.
+A new mural of the music icon, designed to replace one that was accidentally destroyed by TfL during the pandemic, was unveiled at Tolworth Roundabout by local organisation The Community Brain.

 Following the unveiling, cows were released onto Tolworth Court Farm Fields for the first time in 50 years, as part of rewilding efforts by Citizen Zoo.